flosse/scaleApp/README.markdown

 The main purpose of the sandbox is to use the
 [facade pattern](https://en.wikipedia.org/wiki/Facade_pattern).
-In that way you can hide the features provided by the core and only show a well defined (static) API to your modules.
+In that way you can hide the features provided by the core and only show a well defined custom static long term API to your modules.
+This is actually one of the most important concept for creating mainainable apps.
+Change plugins, implementations etc. but keep your API stable for your modules.
 For each module a separate sandbox will be created.

 ### Core